nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `delete [INDEX | INDEX-INDEX]…`

-* Deletes the person at the specified `INDEX` or range of indices
+* Deletes the person at the specified `INDEX` or range of indices.
-* The index must be within the range
+* The index must be within the number of participants in the list.
 * When using ranges, ensure there are **no spaces** around the hyphen (e.g., `1-5` is valid, while `1 - 5` is not).

 Examples: